XiansAiPlatform/XiansAi.PublicDocs/docs/0-architecture/1-why-xians-platform.md

-# Why Agentic Platforms are Needed?
+# Why Agentic Software is Different?

 Future software will be very different to Conventional software created so far.